 Explore the spectacular Bouddi Coastal Walk, view the remains of the wreck of the PS Maitland at Maitland Bay or simply relax and enjoy the pristine beaches and stunning scenery.

-The word Bouddi is the local Aboriginal name for the eastern headland of Maitland Bay and has become synonymous with the national park and the surrounding area.
+The word Bouddi is the local Darkinjung name for the eastern headland of Maitland Bay and has become synonymous with the national park and the surrounding area.
 It has various meanings in local Aboriginal languages, and is thought to mean 'a heart' or 'water breaking over rocks'.

 A number of Aboriginal place names are still in use today including Bombi Point, Gerrin Point, Kourung Gourong Point and Mourawaring Point.